Standard Life cheers changing UK retirement landscape

 "We continue to benefit from having positioned our business well for regulatory changes," he said on a conference call with journalists.

-Britain's government made enrolment on to company pension schemes automatic for the country's workers last year, leaving them the option to opt out.
+Britain's government made enrolment on to company pension schemes compulsory for the country's workers last year.

 Nish also said the group welcomed a move by the government to liberalise how retirees use their pension pots, even though the move prompted a 50 percent fall in sales of Standard Life's annuities after it was announced in March.